jbialy/qmsg-api/README.md

 * make sure you've activate your virtualenv (see installation)
 * run "python2 run.py" (this assums python binary installed through "brew")
 * the server is now listening on http://localhost:5000
-> note that if the database is doesn't exist it will be provisioned automatically using the schema defined in models.py
+> note that if the database doesn't exist it will be provisioned automatically using the schema defined in api/models.py

 ### interaction